Revitalising Informal Settlements and their Environments (RISE)

 Improving sanitation, mitigating flooding, and improving dwelling and open space provision for informal settlements.

-“If we want to affect structural change, we have to go to the big picture, structural decision makers and deal with it that way.
+If we want to affect structural change, we have to go to the big picture, structural decision makers and deal with it that way.
 This trickle down and trickle up is very, very difficult.
-The RISE project is ultimately interested in this, developing a proof of concept that will ultimately redirect large international development investments into alternative solutions, and that is why we have a large piece of accompanying research that is looking at policy, scalability and replicability.” – Professor Diego Ramírez-Lovering
+The RISE program is ultimately interested in this, developing a proof of concept that will ultimately redirect large international development investments into alternative solutions, and that is why we have a large piece of accompanying research that is looking at policy, scalability and replicability.Professor Diego Ramírez-Lovering

 Beyond health research and assessment, the program includes the development of a series of integrated urban design interventions for two pilot sites and 24 informal settlements in the cities of Makassar (Indonesia) and Suva (Fiji), based on a design philosophy of community engagement, multi-functionality, and adaptability.
 The solutions are co-developed with communities through an extensive process of co-design and engagement with work from a diverse interdisciplinary team, which includes experts from engineering, ecology, hydrology, architecture, landscape architecture and community engagement.